Hesperian Health Guides

 • be long lasting

 Unfortunately, no brace will meet all these requirements.
-As much as possible, try to put the child’s needs first.
+As much as possible, put the child’s needs first.

 In this chapter we give ideas for making different braces using various materials.
 When deciding how to make a brace, carefully evaluate both the child’s needs and the available resources (see Chapter 56).